 - Fewer risks compared to traditional website design – GDD’s shorter process allows you to focus on real impact and continuous learning.

-- Closed-loop reporting – Other departments such as the marketing and sales team will also learn about visitor behaviour, helping them improve marketing and sales tactics.
+- Closed-loop reporting – Other departments such as the marketing and sales team will also learn about visitor behavior, helping them improve marketing and sales tactics.

 Growth-Driven Design: The Works